-We emphasize two distinct channels through which the debt ceiling is operative.
-The first is a shift in the composition of the portfolios of money market mutual funds (MMFs) which, in equilibrium, affects the prices of other assets in MMF portfolios.
-A defining feature of money market mutual funds is that they are required to meet investor redemptions on demand and face dire consequences if they "break the buck," meaning they allow net asset value to fall below 1\$.
+We then study a second channel, the payment delay channel.
+The debt ceiling's approach triggers a shift in the composition of the portfolios of money market mutual funds (MMFs).
+This shift, in equilibrium, affects the prices of other assets in MMF portfolios.
+A defining feature of money market mutual funds is that they are required to meet investor redemptions on demand and face dire consequences if they "break the buck," meaning they allow net asset value to fall below 1\$ per share.
 Consequently, money market funds are particularly sensitive to the risk that a debt ceiling breach might result in a delay in payment to the holders of treasuries.

-Exploiting the timing of payments of liabilities and payouts of assets on the U.S. Treasury's balance sheet, we show that MMFs judiciously choose the vintage of treasuries that they hold when the X-date is imminent.1 MMFs disproportionately hold treasuries that expire immediately following net inflows or before net outflows from the treasury's cash account, ensuring that the treasuries in their portfolios will not be subject to payment delays.
+Exploiting the timing of payments of liabilities and payouts of assets on the U.S. Treasury's balance sheet, we show that MMFs judiciously choose the vintage of treasuries that they hold when the X-date is imminent.
+MMFs disproportionately hold treasuries that expire immediately following net inflows or before net outflows from the treasury's cash account, ensuring that the treasuries in their portfolios will not be subject to payment delays.